Congress Takes Aim At Tax Rules That Hit Hardest At Upper Middle Class

 Instead, her husband's salary, coupled with a generous pension from an earlier government position, thrust them into a costly new tax category, where they had to pay the alternative minimum tax.

 This week, the U.S. Senate is expected to vote on a version of a tax-overhaul bill that would eliminate the AMT.
-The already-approved House bill would also scrap the tax.
+The approved House bill would also scrap the tax.

 The AMT hits some 5 million households a year, targeting high earners who take a lot of deductions.

 It wasn't supposed to be like that.
-When it first took effect in 1970, the AMT was intended to keep the super wealthy from dodging all taxes by taking too many deductions.
+When it first took effect in 1970, the AMT was intended to keep the superwealthy from dodging all taxes by taking too many deductions.
 Congress passed the AMT after the Treasury revealed that 155 high-income households had not paid a dime of federal income taxes.

 "It's designed to make sure that wealthier people pay a reasonable level of tax," says Frank Clemente, executive director of Americans For Tax Fairness.

 But the AMT was not indexed to inflation when it was instituted, and over the years, it started to hit more and more people.
-Congress regularly made updates, or "patches," to the rules, but still, the AMT has expanded its reach to hit more and more families who are comfortable, but far less than super wealthy.
+Congress regularly made updates, or "patches," to the rules, but still, the AMT has expanded its reach to hit more and more families who are comfortable, but far less than superwealthy.

 They are families such as Mollenedo's.

-"We came from fairly modest means growing up as children and we always worked really hard and thought working is the path to financial security," she said.
+"We came from fairly modest means growing up as children, and we always worked really hard and thought working is the path to financial security," she said.

 "And then all of a sudden you're making really good money, and you think, 'Wow.
 I should be able to really live it up now and buy nice things and put money in the bank and stuff,' " she said.
 "And then instead, you get a shock when you do your taxes and go, 'Oh!
 I have to pay this all in taxes.' "